 Who is at risk for dry eyes?

 Dry eyes can occur for a myriad of reasons, making it a widespread problem among men and women of all ages.
 Some people may experience this issue because of extensive computer usage.
-Research shows that looking at a computer screen can diminish blinking rate, which can then affect eye lubrication.
+Research shows that looking at a computer screen can diminish the blinking rate, which can then affect eye lubrication.
 Other individuals may suffer from dry eyes because of smoke or artificial heat exposure.
 Dry eyes can also develop as a side effect of medication usage.
 Because so many conditions can lead to dry eyes, it is important that sufferers see an eye doctor for treatment.

 How do I know if I have dry eyes?